lozuwa/impy/README.md

 </ol>

 <h1 id="#tutorial">Tutorial</h1>
 <p>Impy has multiple features that allow you to solve several different problems with a few lines of code.
-In order to showcase the features of impy we are going to tackle problems you might find while working on Computer Vision and Deep Learning. </p>
+In order to showcase the features of impy we are going to solve common problems that involve both Computer Vision and Deep Learning. </p>
 <p>We are going to work with a mini-dataset of cars and pedestrians (available at tests/cars_dataset/).
 This dataset has object annotations that make it suitable to solve a localization problem. </p>

 <!-- ![Alt text](static/cars0.png?raw=true "Car's mini dataset") -->